-If you’re like most people, you’re doing more holiday shopping online this year – and possibly less overall.
+If you’re like most people, you’re still doing the bulk of your holiday shopping online this year – but venturing into stores for certain things, more than you might have last year.

 Here’s what to expect and how to use your credit cards to holiday-shop during the pandemic.

-Nobody wants to wait in the long lines and risk delays with the stressed U.S. Postal Service.
-But you can still get gifts delivered on time.
-Led by Amazon Prime’s two-day guarantee of free shipping, other big chains such as Walmart, Target and Home Depot now offer fast, free shipping.
+Assuming items remain in stock, you can still get many gifts delivered on time even if you wait.
+Led by Amazon Prime’s two-day guarantee of free shipping, other big chains like Walmart, Target and Home Depot now offer fast, free shipping.

-To compete, local retailers and eateries have upped their game this year when it comes to curbside pickup.
-Check their websites and social media for deals.
+To compete, local retailers and eateries have upped their game when it comes to curbside pickup.
+Check their websites and social media for details.

 Trade travel for home rewards

-If you’re looking for a rewards card for supermarket spending long term, Amex offers two great options.
-The Blue Cash Preferred® Card from American Express offers 6% cash back on spending at U.S. supermarkets, on up to $6,000 in purchases per year (then it’s 1%), for a $95 annual fee ($0 introductory annual fee for the first year).
-And the American Express® Gold Card offers 4X points on U.S. supermarket spending on up to $25,000 in purchases per year (then it’s 1 point per dollar).
-But keep in mind the Amex Gold carries an annual fee of $250.
+If you’re spending more time in the kitchen and in front of the TV, you may be looking for a card that rewards both.
+One option is the Blue Cash Preferred® Card from American Express that offers 6% cash back on spending at U.S. supermarkets and streaming services, on up to $6,000 in purchases per year (then it’s 1%), for a $95 annual fee ($0 introductory annual fee for the first year).

-If you saved big on travel and gym membership this year, you might consider spending some of that savings on in-home fitness.
+If you’ve saved on travel and gym memberships during the pandemic, you might consider spending some of that savings on in-home fitness.
 You may even be able to use travel rewards.

-When it became clear that Chase’s popular Sapphire cards were not providing much travel value for their annual fees – $95 for Preferred and $550 for Reserve – the bank partnered with Peloton, the exercise equipment and fitness platform that’s taking the place of gym memberships for many.
+When it became clear last year that Chase’s popular Sapphire cards were not providing much travel value for their annual fees – $95 for Chase Sapphire Preferred Card and $550 for the Chase Sapphire Reserve card – the bank partnered with Peloton, the exercise equipment and fitness platform that’s taking the place of gym memberships for many.

 “We’ve heard from our cardmembers that personal wellness and connecting with others through new experiences are core to their lifestyle – even more so during this past year,” said Marleta Ross, general manager of Chase Sapphire.

-“We have thousands of classes across more than 10 fitness disciplines, taught by world-class instructors,” said Karina Kogan, vice president at Peloton.
+“We have thousands of classes across more than 10 fitness disciplines, taught by world-class instructors,” said Karina Kogan, Peloton vice president.

-Many shoppers are investing some holiday dollars on local shops, spas and eateries they’d be sad to find shuttered when the pandemic ends.
+Many shoppers are investing holiday dollars in local shops, spas and eateries they’d be sad to find shuttered when the pandemic ends.

-Amex discontinued the 2X Membership Rewards points at select small businesses in September, but you can still find local merchants on its Shop Small Map.
+Amex discontinued the 2X Membership Rewards points at select small businesses, but you can still find local merchants on its Shop Small Map.

 Shop your principles

-People are more likely to support brands that back their values this year, according to surveys.
-Many shoppers have supported eco-friendly sourcing and women-owned businesses.
+People are more likely to support brands that back their values now, according to surveys.
+Many shoppers have supported eco-friendly sourcing and women-owned businesses, for example.

-This year, a survey by Tinuiti found, 21% of shoppers – and 28% of Gen Z – are seeking out Black-owned businesses and brands.
+In 2020, a Tinuiti survey found 21% of shoppers – and 28% of Gen Z – were seeking out Black-owned businesses and brands.
 One way to find these is via hashtags such as #shopblackowned on Instagram.
 Another is to Google whatever you’re looking to support.
-Many cities and towns have spotlighted Black-owned businesses this year.

 “As the world recovers from the pandemic, we recognize that Black-owned businesses have been disproportionately affected,” said Walter Frye, vice president of global brand engagement at American Express.